 What is baldness?Baldness is hair loss, or absence of hair.
 It’s also called alopecia.
-Baldness is usually most noticeable on the scalp, but can occur anywhere on the body where hair grows.
+Baldness is usually most noticeable on the scalp, but can happen anywhere on the body where hair grows.
 The condition is more common in men than in women.

 What causes baldness?